The Diet Chef

 Well, that's how to make sautéed brussels sprouts in less than 10 minutes!

 Honestly, I can't think of a more delicious - or easier way - to get the whole family to enjoy their vegetables.
-These quick and esasy sauteed brussel sprouts are so tasty and are just on a whole different level from your basic steamed or boiled brussel sprouts.
+This quick and easy sauteed brussels sprouts recipe is so tasty and is just on a whole different level from your basic steamed or boiled brussel sprouts.

 Anyway, if you've never tried making brussel sprouts sauteed before, I definitely recommend getting on this ASAP because this deliciousness cannot be missed!